IMQS/httpbridge/README.md

 Most responses are sent with a single Response object, which includes the entire body of the response.
 However, there are cases where it makes sense to split the response into multiple frames (for example a file download).
 In order to send a response over multiple frames, make sure that the initial Response has a Content-Length header field set.
-Thereafter, use Backend.SendBodyPart() to stream out the rest of the response body.
+Thereafter, use Backend.SendBodyPart() repeatedly to stream out the rest of the response body.
+Or equivalently, use Response::MakeBodyPart() and send that Response object.
 When the last byte has been sent, the request object will be deleted.
 An implication of this mechanism is that you cannot stream a result without specifying it's size up front (via the Content-Length header).

-TODO: Finish implementation of streaming responses on the Go side, and add a test

 #### Threads
 You must poll Backend from a single thread.
 The same thread that calls Connect() must also call